Build a Snowman for Preschoolers

 Reading is something that you always have to take into consideration when you’re planning your lessons.
 I cannot stretch the importance of good storybooks more.
 Books help children develop their imagination, language, show them about rhyming words, and that you read from top to bottom and left to write (the same way you write), just to mention a few of its benefits.

 There are tons of good books out there.
-You should always bring in to your library, centers, and book baskets books related to the theme or season you are working on.
-It will span and improve their learning process, and it will give them tons of fun time as well.
+You should always bring books related to the theme or season you are working on to your library, centers, and book baskets.
+It will span and improve their learning process, and it will give them tons of fun as well.

 These are some of my favorites about snowmen.
-You can find them at your local library, at a used books store, and at Amazon.
-For easy access, just click on the pictures if you want to purchase some (or all) to add to your library.
-That will take you directly to the right page, through my Amazon affiliate link.
+You can find them at your local library, a used books store, and Amazon.
+For easy access, click on the pictures if you want to purchase some (or all) to add to your library.
+That will take you to the right page through my Amazon affiliate link.

 Pin It For Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your fine motor or winter board on Pinterest, to have easy access when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your fine motor or winter board on Pinterest for easy access when you need it.

 Build a Snowman

-I hope you like this Build a Snowman printable, and that will help and entertain your kiddos, and give you another choice to add to your lesson plan, this season.
+I hope you like this Build a Snowman printable.
+It will help entertain your kiddos and give you another choice to add to your lesson plan this season.
 Don’t forget to get your FREE printable!
-You just have to click on the bottom below to download it and start using it.
+You must click on the bottom below to download and start using it.

 Be happy, safe, and creative.
 I wish you well.